-We also performed, in accordance with the professional standards required of statutory audits for annual and consolidated financial statements presented following the European Single Electronic Format, specific verifications for adherence to this format set by the Commission Delegated Regulation (EU) no. 2019/815 of 17 December 2018 on the presentation of annual financial statements to be included in the annual financial report as per section I of Article L. 451-1-2 of the French Monetary and Financial Code, prepared under the CEO's responsibility.
+In accordance with the professional standards on procedures to perform on annual and consolidated financial statements presented in the European Single Electronic Format, we also verified compliance with this format defined by the European Delegated Regulation no. 2019/815 of December 17, 2018 in the presentation of the annual financial statements intended for inclusion in the annual financial report referred to in I of Article L.451-1-2 of the French Monetary and Financial Code, which were drawn up under the responsibility of the Chief Executive Officer.